Trane TechnologiesRethinking a Familiar Flow

 The Problem

-Use Case: Nick and Kelly are moving into their newly purchased home.
-While adjusting the home temperature, Kelly wants to take advantage of the smart home features, but the device needs to connect to a network to access them.
+Use Case: Nick and Kelly have just moved into a new home.
+Kelly wants to set up the smart thermostat — but first, the device needs to connect to the network.

 Legacy Device: Connect to a Network